 SUMMARY & RECOMMENDATION: Hrithik Roshan’s commanding presence is the main reason to see this movie, hands down.
 He’s a likable romantic interest and a competent action hero… I just wish they’d pushed the action element more.
 Director Rakesh Roshan makes his film pretty to look at and combines the romantic and action genres without producing a total disaster of a movie.
 If that latter part isn’t impressive, I don’t know what is.

 — However… the rest of the cast’s performances are so-so.
 The movie’s tonal shifts between its action and romantic elements remain somewhat jarring.
-Nothing about the story is particularly fascinating.

 ?
 Anybody else find it a bit creepy when Ameesha was sobbing and screaming at Roshan to kill the bad guys over and over again?